Welcome back to another week of Allergy Free Wednesdays!

 - Chocolate Chips?
 Sub in my Homemade Chocolate / Carob Chips (new & improved version coming soon!)

 - Others?
 Don’t think you’ll find many, but ask away if need be.
 (I see an entry this week for a cake that looks incredible but uses PB cups – I have a great healthy sub for that – Healthy “Almost Reese’s!“

 So—-welcome to Allergy-Free Wednesdays (AFW).
 AFW is a weekly blog hop where folks can share their allergy-free cuisine, gain knowledge about allergy-related topics/issues, and connect with others living or caring for someone with food allergies.

 Your weekly submissions will be shared on 7 blogs!
 Additionally, each hostess will feature a favorite recipe(s) from the week before.
 Please visit each blog to see their features!
 Your hostesses are:

 Wondering What You Can Link Up on Allergy Free Wednesday?

-I can’t wait to see what you all have this week!
+I can’t wait to see what goodness you all have to share!